BrewBlox/brewblox-service/template/TEMPLATE_README.md

 The general idea is that you copy everything in here to your new repository or directory, update some placeholder names, and start coding.

+Everything listed under **Required Changes** must be done before the package works as intended.

 ## Files

 ### [setup.py](./setup.py)